thecillu/empatica-server/README.md

-# EmpaticaServer
+# Empatica RESTful Server

-Restful Golang Server which manage Articles.
+RESTful Golang Server which manage Articles.

 The Articles are saved in a Mysql Relational Database.